Welcome to the Society For Tourette's , Autism and Neurodiversity (Neurodivergence)

 Neurodiversity refers to variation in the human brain regarding sociability, learning, attention, mood and other mental functions in a non-pathological sense.
-It was coined in 1998 by an autistic Australian sociologist Judy Singer, who helped popularize the concept.
+It was coined in 1998 by an autistic Australian sociologist Judy Singer, who helped popularize the concept as a part of a social movement.
 She advocated that brain differences are normal, rather than deficits.
-And that Neurodiverse people experience, interact with, and interpret the world in unique ways.
+And that Neurodivergent individuals experience, interact with, and interpret the world in unique ways.

-Between 30% and 40% of the population are thought to be neurodiverse.
+Between 30% and 40% of the population are thought to be neurodivergent.
 The remaining majority are neuro-typical.

-The Society for Tourette’s Autism and Neurodiversity strives to support, raise awareness and increase understanding of Neurodiverse conditions globally to allow neurodiverse individuals to lead productive and fulfilling lives fearlessly.
+The Society for Tourette’s Autism and Neurodiversity strives to support, raise awareness and increase understanding of Neurodevelopmental conditions globally to allow neurodivergent individuals to lead productive and fulfilling lives fearlessly.